 Behavior modification techniques were initially developed by American behavioral psychologist, B.F.
 Skinner (1904 – 1990), who considered all human actions to depend on consequences of previous actions.
 Simply put it, Skinner believed that behavior could be shaped by reinforcement or lack of it.

-Below you can find the most commonly used behavior modification strategies along with specific examples of how I have used them with my own children.
+Here are some of my favorite behavior modification strategies along with specific examples of how I used them with my own children.

 There are many other strategies to use for overcoming your child’s difficult behavior.
 But remember, whichever techniques you may choose to give a try, there is one very important rule to follow.
 It takes time to change a bad habit into a good one.
 The key to success is consistency.

 As with any method, you need to use behavior modification wisely.
 It should not be our goal to teach our children to suppress their tears or deny them the freedom to express their anger and suffering.
 In fact, many research studies show that stress hormones are excreted through tears and may be reducing the effects of stress and restoring the body’s chemical balance.
 However, we want our children to learn to express their feelings in a more constructive way.
 It is also crucial to identify the underlying cause of the child’s undesirable behavior because even if we correct their immediate actions, the underlying problem will still be there.